orovp/get-started-jsl/README.md

 [Jenkins Pipeline Unit](https://github.com/lesfurets/JenkinsPipelineUnit).

-* `shared-library` directory contains the actual code for the shared library, contents of this directory should be pushed to a SCM to be used in Jenkins.
+* `root` directory contains the actual code for the shared library, contents of this directory should be pushed to a SCM to be used in Jenkins.
 * `unit-tests` directory contains a Apache Maven project for testing the shared library usage with Jenkins Pipeline Unit framework.